lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 is such a good thing,
 he [offers selected candidates](https://thielfellowship.org) $200,000 each to drop out.
 When he and his colleagues founded PayPal in the late 1990s, they got for free the fruits of research from across the academic world.
+As we saw, the computer was created through by universities and public funding, as was the the Internet.
-The Internet arose from government funded academic research, as did many of the supporting technologies, and the World Wide Web concept itself came from CERN, a publicly funded research institution.
+The World Wide Web concept itself came from CERN, a publicly funded research institution.
 Tim Berners-Lee gave us the Web for nothing.
-Thiel turned all that freely given research into billions of dollars and unquantifiable political influence, but turned his back on the source of his power.
+Thiel turned all that freely given research into billions of dollars and unquantifiable political influence, but turned his back on the source of his wealth and power.
 Bill Gates learned a different lesson from his life trajectory, and has given [lavish gifts](https://en.wikipedia.org/wiki/William_Gates_Building) to computer science departments in the USA